Generalised Known Kinematics (GKK) An Approach for Kinematic Observables in Pair Production Events with Decays Involving Invisible Particles: Results

-Today, the ARGUS-method is used at \epem-colliders well above the \tautau-production threshold \cite{Belle:2006qqw, BaBar:2009qmj}.
+Currently, the ARGUS method is the leading method for measuring the $\tau$-mass at \epem-colliders well above the \tautau-production threshold \cite{Belle:2006qqw, BaBar:2009qmj}.
 It has worse precision than the one used by the BES III collaboration exploring the \tautau-production threshold~\cite{Anashin:2007zz, BESIII:2014srs}.

-We see potential that the GKK-method will improve the precision of the $\tau$-mass measurment, compared to the ARGUS-method, significantly.
+The method proposed here uses the information of all available events in the chosen decay topology for measuring the $\tau$-mass.
+This property is an advantage compared to the ARGUS method, which uses only the subsample of the events close to its distributions endpoint~\cite{ARGUS:1992chv}.
+Moreover, the ARGUS method has an intrinsic bias, which must be corrected based on simulation studies.
+In contrast, the GKK method proposed here provides a direct estimate for the $\tau$-mass without the need for further method-based corrections.
+We see the potential that the GKK method can improve the accuracy and precision of the $\tau$-mass measurement compared to the ARGUS method.
+At the very least, it provides a complementary approach to the current method.